Will-Java-FS/oscar-ramirez/week-3/day-3/README.md

 ## Immutability
 - In React, Immutability is crucial for state updates
-- Immurability is a concept that ensures component states are not modified directly
+- Immutability is a concept that ensures component states are not modified directly
 - Without immutability practices, components fail to trigger expected re-renders
 - Objects are identified by reference, not by their values
 - Instead of directly modifying the state, we create new objects, incorporate the desired changes, and set the component's state using that new object
     - This ensures that the proper state updates

 ## Lifting State
-- Thanks to one-way data flow, aprents can pass props to child components as read-only
+- Thanks to one-way data flow, parents can pass props to child components as read-only
 - Props are used to handle data that is not expeceted to be changed by the component
 - By lifting up the state, we can make the state of the parent component as a single source of truth and pass the data of the parent to its children
 - This is helpful when the data in parent and child components is not in sync